voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

 }
 ```

 From this example, the Custom Vocabulary list is named “earningsCalls”, and can be now be used in configurations attached with all media uploads.
-To attach a pre-defined custom vocabulary list to media files, use the configuration below:   (**Note** this can also be combined with adhoc terms)
+To attach a pre-defined custom vocabulary list to media files, use the configuration below:   (**Note** This feature can also be combined with ad-hoc terms.)

 ```json
 {